ethereum/ethereum-org-website/src/content/eth2/the-beacon-chain/index.md

 Casper uses cryptoeconomic incentives to discourage validators frrom reverting a block.
 The protocol finalises blocks by requiring 2/3 validators to make a "maximum-odds" bet that the block will be finalised.
 This bet discourages any bad behaviour because any guilty validators will lose their stakes.

+When the Beacon Chain block has been finalised, the shard block is also considered finalised.
+Other shards will then be able to read that data.

 ## In summary

-The beacon chain receives block attestations from shards and uses Casper FFG to ensure they are finalised.
+The beacon chain receives block attestations from shards and uses Casper to ensure they are finalised.

 Prior to that, the shard blocks go through a proof-of-stake process: